Jesus declared that He was, "The Way the Truth

 Verse 1: "I am the true vine, and my Father is the vinedresser."

-Jesus is God, God the Son, the "Alfa and Omega," the "Beginning and the End" vine!
-He is the "Messiah" In Him is completeness and all the believer can hope for including the forgiveness of sins, fulfillment of all promises, and everlasting life.
+In Him is completeness and all the Believer can hope for, including the forgiveness of sins, fulfillment of all promises, and everlasting life.

-And Jesus says, "My Father is the Vinedresser, " and in the following verse, verse two, He tells what the Father does:
+Jesus said, "My Father is the Vinedresser," and in verse two, He tells what the Father does:

 Verse 2: "Every branch in me that does not bear fruit he takes away, and every branch that does bear fruit he prunes, that it may bear more fruit."

-Most believe the word "takes away," means to remove, and may refer to an unfaithful disobedient Christian, or perhaps to someone who was never a genuine believer in the first place.
+Most believe the term, "takes away," means to remove, and may refer to an unfaithful, disobedient Christian.

 Verse 3: "Already you are clean because of the word that I have spoken to you."

-According to translators the word clean, as used here, means to be cleansed from sin.
-The original Greek word was also used in John 13:10 when Jesus washed the disciples feet and declared them "cleansed from sin."
+According to translators, the word clean, means to be cleansed from sin.
+The same word was also used in John 13:10, when Jesus washed the disciples feet and declared them, "cleansed from sin."
 (Judas was specifically excluded)

 Verse 4: "Abide in me, and I in you.
 As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me."

-Most believe this to mean "if you remain in me, then I will also remain in you." which indicates that the relationship with Jesus is reciprocal.
-A branch of course can produce nothing unless they are connected to the vine.
-He is the source of all power and life itself.
+Most believe this to mean, "If you remain in me, then I will also remain in you."
+T indicates that the relationship with Jesus is reciprocal.
+A branch can produce nothing unless it is connected to the vine.
+He is the source of all power and life.

 Verse 5: "I am the vine; you are the branches.
 Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing."